Post Graduate Studies

 Journal Finders

-A number of publishers offer some tools that can be used by aspiring authors to assist in choosing the most appropriate and trusted journal title.
-Below are some links to the most common tools used to choose a journal.
+Several publishers provide tools that aspiring authors can use to help choose the most suitable and reputable journal title.
+Below are some links to the most common tools for selecting a journal.

 - Elsevier Journal Finder